 Each issue of the NIJ Journal will now focus on a single theme, allowing the articles to dive into one specific topic from different scientific points of view.

-We have begun releasing articles for our next issue, no. 279.
-In this issue, our scientists share some of the latest evidence and on forensic science and its impact on the justice system.
+In this issue, our scientists share some of the latest evidence on forensic science and its impact on the justice system.

 Uncertainty Ahead: A Shift in How Federal Scientific Experts Can Testify